thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## How do you install PostgreSQL using Homebrew?

-Using Homebrew, install the latest version of PostgreSQL by running the following commands.
+To install the latest version of PostgreSQL using Homebrew, run the following commands.

 ```shell
 brew update